Timpani: Pedal timpani

 Professional-level timpani use either the ratchet or friction system and have copper bowls.
 These drums can have one of two styles of pedals.
 The Dresden pedal is attached at the side nearest the timpanist and is operated by ankle motion.
 A Berlin-style pedal is attached by means of a long arm to the opposite side of the timpani, and the timpanist must use their entire leg to adjust the pitch.
 In addition to a pedal, high-end instruments have a hand-operated fine-tuner, which allows the timpanist to make minute pitch adjustments.
 The pedal is on either the left or right side of the drum depending on the direction of the setup.

-Most school bands and orchestras below a university level use less expensive, more durable timpani with copper, fiberglass, or aluminum bowls.
+Most school bands and orchestras below a university level use less expensive, more durable timpani with copper, fiberglass, or aluminium bowls.
 The mechanical parts of these instruments are almost completely contained within the frame and bowl.
 They may use any of the pedal mechanisms, though the balanced action system is by far the most common, followed by the friction clutch system.
 Many professionals also use these drums for outdoor performances due to their durability and lighter weight.
 The pedal is in the center of the drum itself.

 Chain timpani

 On chain timpani, a chain links the tension rods so a master handle can be used to turn them all at once.

 On chain timpani, the tension rods are connected by a roller chain much like the one found on a bicycle, though some manufacturers have used other materials, including steel cable.
 In these systems, all the tension screws can then be tightened or loosened by one handle.
 Though far less common than pedal timpani, chain and cable drums still have practical uses.
-Occasionally, a timpanist is forced to place a drum behind other items, so he cannot reach it with his foot.
+Occasionally, a timpanist is forced to place a drum behind other items, so they cannot reach it with their foot.
 Professionals may also use exceptionally large or small chain and cable drums for special low or high notes.